Windows Server Privilege Escalation:

 With this approach, administrator privileges are not given to the entire user session by way of making the user a member of the local administrators group on the local Windows host.
 Rather, the administrator privileges are granularly applied to the specific application for a specific user.

-Let’s take a look at a scenario of applying administrator privileges to a specific application for a specific user and see how this can be done using the tools that Securden Endpoint Privilege Manager provides.
+Let’s take a look at a scenario where IT admins apply administrator privileges to a specific application for a specific user and see how this can be done using the tools that Securden Endpoint Privilege Manager provides.

 Suppose a user has a need to start/stop services in services.msc OR use inetMgr.exe as an example.
 Traditionally, the user may simply be placed inside the local administrators group on the local Windows machine.
 This would allow them to run the applications as administrator, however, would allow the user to have carte blanche admin privileges on the system.